Fibre-reinforced plastic: Bladder moulding

 Individual sheets of prepreg material are laid up and placed in a female-style mould along with a balloon-like bladder.
 The mould is closed and placed in a heated press.
-Finally, the bladder is pressurized forcing the layers of material against the mould walls.
+Finally, the bladder is pressurised forcing the layers of material against the mould walls.

 Compression moulding

 When the raw material (plastic block, rubber block, plastic sheet, or granules) contains reinforcing fibres, a compression moulded part qualifies as a fibre-reinforced plastic.
 More typically the plastic preform used in compression moulding does not contain reinforcing fibres.
 In compression moulding, a "preform" or "charge", of SMC, BMC is placed into mould cavity.
-The mould is closed and the material is formed & cured inside by pressure and heat.
+The mould is closed and the material is formed and cured inside by pressure and heat.
 Compression moulding offers excellent detailing for geometric shapes ranging from pattern and relief detailing to complex curves and creative forms, to precision engineering all within a maximum curing time of 20 minutes.